dmitrycello/yaglpp/assets/INSTALLATION.md

 VC++ Directories -> Library Directories: $(SolutionDir)\Common\lib\Win32\;$(LibraryPath)
 C/C++ -> Precompiled Headers -> Precompiled Header: 'Not Using Precompiled Headers'
 ```

+> [!IMPORTANT]
+> Some platform configurations may be never used.
+But it is recommended to set them all, to avoid the mess later.

 > [!WARNING]
 > Make sure to hit the **`Apply`** button after setting up each platform configuration.